Random coalescing geodesics in first-passage percolation: Labels and non-crossing geodesics

 We examine in this section the ergodic properties of the shift invariant labeling constructed in Section~\ref{cola}.
-The main result of the section states that the set of labels obtained in the labeling procedure is a deterministic closed set.
+We shall also pay special interest in the clockwise- and counterclockwise-most geodesics with a given label.
+The reason for this is that every random coalescing geodesic is of this form (recall Lemma~\ref{ccw-dense}), which makes makes them natural candidates for constructing coalescing geodesics.
+We introduce the notation